Klasmart-Engineering/central-microgateway-configuration/README.md

-# central-microgateway-configuration
+# Central Microgateway Configuration

-Repository that holds all the shared configuration that is injected into every microgateway
+This repository holds all the shared configuration that is injected into every microgateway